Listen to the intro podcast about Defending the Constitution!

 • Artificial Intelligence integrated in the House of Representatives workflow

-• Revised House rules allowing members to partner with civil society for constituent services
+• Revised House rules allowing members to partner with civil society for constituent services and share information

 • Communications standards updated from analog to digital